-Other communication activities include press releases, publications, interviews, video and photo stories, e-brochure/newsletters, info graphics, plates with the Programme logo and EU flag at the building of the MA, NA, JS.
+Other communication activities include press releases, publications, interviews, video and photo stories, e-brochure/newsletters, info graphics, plates with the Programme logo and EI flag at the building of the MA, NA, JS.

-2.Events/trainings
+2. Events/trainings

-Events are envisaged for the European Cooperation Day and for the celebration of holidays in the CBC area, thematically related to Programme objectives and the projects implemented.
-Meetings will be organised for match-making events and for public discussions.
-Trainings will be regularly provided for all beneficiaries.
+Events are envisaged for the EC Day and for the celebration of holidays in the CBC area, thematically related to Programme objectives and the projects implemented.
+Meetings will be organised for matchmaking events and for public discussions.
+Trainings will be regularly provided for all beneficiaries at the stage of implementation of the projects.
 All learning materials will be available on the website and social media.
 Promotional materials will be disseminated on public events.